New Jersey to start recreational marijuana sales April 21

 TRENTON, N.J.
 (AP) — Recreational marijuana sales in New Jersey for those 21 and older will begin April 21, Democratic Gov. Phil Murphy said Thursday.

-Murphy's announcement on Twitter comes just three days after state regulators green lighted permits for seven facilities that already sell medical cannabis to begin retailing recreational marijuana.

-“This is a historic step in our work to create a new cannabis industry,” Murphy said.
+“This is a historic step in our work to create a new cannabis industry,” said Murphy, who made the announcement via Twitter.

-New Jersey is one of 18 states, along with the District of Columbia, that have legalized recreational marijuana.
-There also are 37 states, including New Jersey, that have legalized medical marijuana.
+New Jersey and 17 others states, along with the District of Columbia, have legalized recreational marijuana.
+Thirty-seven states, including New Jersey, have legalized medical marijuana.

+New Jersey's recreational sales are slated to begin ahead of New York, where sales are not expected to start until the end of the year, state officials have said.

+Neighboring Pennsylvania has medical cannabis but not recreational.
+Some cities, including Philadelphia and Pittsburgh, have passed ordinances to decriminalize marijuana or make it a low law enforcement priority.
+Legislation to permit recreational marijuana in Delaware was defeated last month in the Legislature.

-Three of the seven facilities, known as alternative treatment centers, are in the northern part of the state.
-Three are in the south, and one is in central New Jersey.
+Three of the seven New Jersey facilities, known as alternative treatment centers, are in the northern part of the state.
+Three are in the south, and one is in its central.

 To get approval, the centers agreed that the coming influx of recreational buyers won’t interrupt access for patients.
 The facilities said they would reserve parking spaces for patients as well as keep hours specifically for patients only.